Yuss76A/hangman/README.md

 * The **time** module was used to control timing, creating delays for animations and effects to enhance user engagement.
 * The **sys** module facilitated output manipulation, enabling text to display gradually for a typewriter effect, enriching the visual experience.
 * The **colorama** library was employed to apply colored text in the console, providing visual feedback such as green for correct guesses, red for incorrect guesses, blue for already guessed letters, and orange for invalid inputs, thus enhancing user interaction and clarity.
+* The **platform** module provides information about the operating system.
+In the context of the game, it is used in the clear_screen() function to determine which command (cls or clear) to use for clearing the terminal.
+This ensures that the game behaves correctly regardless of whether it is run on a Windows, MacOS, or Linux system.

 ### Used Colors